raspberrypilearning/surprise-animation/en/step_9.md

 ## What next?

 If you are following the [Introduction to Scratch](https://projects.raspberrypi.org/en/pathway/scratch-intro) pathway, you can move on to the [I made you a book](https://projects.raspberrypi.org/en/projects/i-made-you-a-book) project.
-In this project, you will make a (add description).
+In this project, you will make a book based on your own idea.

 --- no-print ---
 **Light the way home**: [See inside](https://scratch.mit.edu/projects/499860786/editor){:target="_blank"}